Since it's been a way-too-common question lately, here's a check list for returning things to us for service. First, the short version:

 Please use a tracked and insured parcel service.
 Even if the unit is defective or not completely working as you expect it, a possible loss should be covered by the shipping company's insurance.

-If you're sending from outside the EU, declare a low value, and clearly mark the parcel as "return goods".
-Since the returned unit is defective, it can't possibly have the new-value.
+If you're sending from outside the EU, declare zero value, and clearly mark the parcel as "return goods".
+Since the returned unit is defective, it can't possibly have any value.
 For shipments from outside the EU, a high value declaration will most certainly result in us needing to pick up the parcel at the customs office, which is more than two hours round-trip (plus the time waiting in line until one of the counters is free).
 Another alternative would be to have the import papers completed by an agent, which costs us well over 60,- EUR per parcel.
 We therefore recommend to complete the customs declaration in line with the truth: A defective piece of computer equipment has a remaining value of 5,- EUR or whatever equivalent that is in your currency.
 With this declaration and the description "defective computer part for repair", your parcel will smoothly pass customs and arrive here with no delays.
-We will charge for extra time that we need to spend to get a parcel through customs if the contents are over-declared.
+We will charge for extra time that we need to spend to get a parcel through customs if the contents are over-declared, or only a low value, but not "return goods" has been declared.

 Last not least: The address.
 We're a small business.
 Although some of our developers are working from home, we only have a single address: